toholdaquill/toholdaquill.github.io/one-perfect-iot-day.md

 "Request denied," the voice said again, in the same neutral tone of voice.

 Mannis stiffened his chair.
 There would be hell to pay when he was finished with them.
-This was precisely why the police had given an override!
+This was precisely why the police had given him an override!
 How dare they!

 He fumed all the way to court, only to find his deputy pleading for a continuance.
 He snuck into the courtroom, hoping to go unnoticed, but the judged boomed, "Special Prosecutor Mannis, how delightful that you chose to grace us with your presence this fine morning."